ttlew/conversation/dialog-build.md

 1. Edit the URL by replacing the current `node-id` value with the ID of the node you want to find, and then submit the new URL.
 1. If necessary, highlight the edited URL again, and resubmit it.

 The tooling refreshes, and shifts focus to the dialog node with the node ID that you specified.
-If the node ID is for a slot, a slot handler, a node-level handler, or a conditional response, then the node in which the slot or conditional response is defined gets focus.

-**Note**: If you still cannot identify the node, you can export the workspace, and use a JSON editor to find the node-id in the JSON.
-Look for the `type` that is associated with the node.
-It tells you what part of the node to look at, such as a slot, a slot's Found condition, a node-level conditional response, and so on.
+**Note**: Currently, if the node ID is for a slot, a slot handler, a node-level handler, or a conditional response, then you cannot use this approach to find it.
+You must export the workspace, and use a JSON editor to find the node-id in the JSON.
+Check for the node title, and then search for the node with that title in the tooling.